-Tips for First-Time Real Estate Investors
+Tips For First-Time Real Estate Investors

 Real estate can be a good investment that helps build wealth and secure a financial future.
 According to Investopedia, average 20-year returns in commercial real estate hover around 9.5 percent, while residential and diversified real estate average returns of 10.6 percent.

-Investing in real estate can be risky, and it’s important that first-time investors consider a host of factors before deciding to delve into the real estate market.
+Such figures may seem too good to ignore for many prospective real estate investors.
+But investing in real estate can be risky, and it’s important that first-time investors consider a host of factors before deciding to delve into the real estate market.

-Prospective real estate investors may be surprised to learn that investment property loans are often subject to higher interest rates than those for home buyers borrowing to purchase a primary residence, says Quicken Loans.
+INTEREST RATES: Prospective real investors may be surprised to learn that investment property loans are often subject to higher interest rates than those for home buyers borrowing to purchase a primary residence, says Quicken Loans.
 Investors should not count on getting the same or better interest rates for their investment properties that they did when buying the homes they currently live in.